standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “You know an outsider is not called in here to do anything,” said Emily.
 “Mr. Merry does it.
-And you should not call Nicholas an outsider, when our {65}business to-day is to prove that he is not one.
+And you should not call Nicholas an outsider, when our business to-day is to prove that he is not one.
 Now we must go and serve under Mr. Merry.”

 “They also serve who only stand and wait,”